-Initiative Attachment/Relationships Self-Regulation During the preschool years, children demonstrate initiative by asking questions, making and carrying out plans, exploring, experimenting, using creativity, and problem-solving.
-By getting to know child individually, teachers can discover insight about each child's creativity, use of pretend play, and eagerness for more complex challenges.
-Children need to feel secure before they can do anything else, including exploring new and interesting things around them.
+INITIATIVE: During the preschool years, children demonstrate initiative by asking questions, making, and carrying out plans, exploring, experimenting, using creativity, and problem-solving.
+By getting to know a child individually, teachers can discover insight into each child's creativity, use of pretend play, and eagerness for more complex challenges.

+ATTACHMENT/RELATIONSHIPS: Children need to feel secure before they can do anything else, including exploring new and interesting things around them.
 Over time, with a teacher who the child can trust and depend on, children can come to view the teacher as a secure base for exploration.

-With guidance and discipline, children can learn to be creative and to explore new and interesting things.
+SELF-REGULATION: With guidance and discipline, children can learn to be creative and to explore new and interesting things.
 Having adults close by during creative and dramatic play experiences helps children know that an adult is there to acknowledge, appreciate, and redirect as necessary.

-Consider the following examples taken from the DECA-P2: Try different ways to solve a problem; show an interest in learning new things
+Consider the following example from the DECA Preschool: Try different ways to solve a problem; show an interest in learning new things.